Staubgeborener/Klipper-Backup/docs/faq.md

+The FAQ is based on tips and tricks as well as on the most frequently raised issues and questions.

 ## Klipper-Backup with multiple instances
 If you use multiple Klipper instances on one device, you can also easily implement this with Klipper-Backup.
 Let's say you have set up several instances with [KIAUH](https://github.com/dw-0/kiauh):